oneeve8/kobble-data/content/Tutorial2.md

 Next I’ll show you some Markdown syntax

-To create a hard break re
+To create a hard break use return twice

+To create a soft break

 add an image or video to a Markdown file.